scarioscia/scarioscia.github.io/_posts/2024-01-05-writing-SLiM-output.md

 ```
 1000 late() {
   sim.simulationFinished();
 }
 ```

-You can see an extensive example of creating and writing these output files on our course [website](https://andrew-bortvin.github.io/slimNotes/writing-output.html).
+You can view the results of your simulation by checking out that file, or conduct further investigation via plotting (e.g., in R or Python!).
+Check out an extensive example of creating and writing these output files on our course [website](https://andrew-bortvin.github.io/slimNotes/writing-output.html), and please reach out with any questions or suggestions!